golergka/golergka/israeli-pager-attack.md

 ## Conclusion

 Israeli pager attack does not constitute an act of terror or a war crime in any way or form.
 It is one of the most targeted attacks in history of warfare, especially given it's scale.

+If you disagree with one of the points above, please free to open an issue or contact me otherwise.
+I will gladly add prooflinks or expand on points which are contested.